2 Day Camp

 Raft through the “West’s Best” Whitewater

 We are very excited about this trip!
-Because of the logistics involved after dam removal, we are not able to offer the Hell’s Corner run in a day trip format all summer long.
-But without the dams we can move further downriver and make the logistics work in an incredible 2 and 3 day river trip.
+Without the dams, we can move further downriver and make the logistics work in an incredible 2 and 3 day river trip.
 This will require smaller, lighter boats with 4 paddlers maximum.
-We have seasonals camps set up and there will be lots to do at camp.
-We will try to get in early for appetizers and relaxation.
+We have a seasonal camp set up and there will be lots to do there so trips will try to get in early for appetizers and relaxation.

 Camping options on the Upper Klamath: